Frequently Asked Questions

 5. What kind of transportation is available to and from FACE?

 Because of the wide six-county area that FACE serves, the school does not provide transportation at this time.
 To be eligible to attend FACE, students must have their own transportation.
 One of the options available is HARTplus, a fully accessible transportation service available to people with disabilities – but please note that FACE has no control or influence over who is eligible for this public service and that families must submit an application and qualify directly with HARTplus.
+Once a family is accepted by HARTplus, FACE covers the cost of the fare cards so there is no charge to parents.

 6. How safe is FACE?